Getting Started

 Target Version: NServiceBus 9.x

 Azure Storage Queues implements the publish/subscribe (pub/sub) pattern.
-In version 9 and below, this feature relies on message-driven pub/sub which requires a separate persistence for storage of subscription information.
-In version 10 and above, the transport handles subscription information natively and a separate persistence is not required.
+In version 9 and below, Azure Storage Queues relied on message-driven pub/sub, which requires a separate persistence for storage of subscription information.
+In version 10 and above, the transport can store subscription information natively and a separate persistence is no longer required.

 image